Receive the latest insights, news and more direct to your inbox.

-Over half of Irish mid-sized businesses see ESG as barrier
+Irish Businesses see ESG as a barrier to expansion

 A special edition of the Grant Thornton International Business Report (IBR), which provides insights into the attitudes of 10,000 mid-market businesses across 28 economies, has revealed that just over half (51%) of medium sized Irish firms believe that ESG requirements are a barrier to their ability to expand overseas due to different regulations across jurisdictions.